This section describes operations that apply to the general aspects of models.

-- If the model is never used in any analysis or applications.
-By clicking on "Ok" button, the model will be removed completely.
+If the model is never used in any analysis or applications, the following window will appear: Click Ok to remove the model completely.

 A model is versioned each time it is published.
 Thus, we have two types of versions related to the publish state of the model:

-- Current version: it is the latest version of the model, which can be edited.
-However, precisely because it is being edited, this version still can't be used in the analysis.
+- Draft: the latest version of the model, which can be edited.
+However, precisely because it is being edited, and thus unpublished, this version still can't be used in the analysis.

 - Published: all released versions of the model have this state.
 A published version cannot be edited.
 Only the last published version can be used to run an analysis.
 Other versions are kept to manage historical data.

 All versions of a quality model can be accessed through the drop down box in the Models Manager toolbar: